-- Discuss results or exam and implications. - Encourage patients with DM but without DR to have annual screening eye exams. - Inform patients that effective treatment for DR depends on timely intervention, despite good vision and no ocular symptoms. - Educate patients about the importance of maintaining near-normal glucose levels, near-normal blood pressure and to control serum lipid levels. - Communicate with the general physician (e.g., family physician, internist, or endocrinologist) regarding eye findings. - Provide patients whose conditions fail to respond to surgery and for whom treatment is unavailable with proper professional support (i.e., offer referrals for counseling, rehabilitative, or social services as appropriate). - Refer patients with reduced visual function for vision rehabilitation and social services. - Refer patients who have underwent treatment, including PRP and surgery, on timely follow-up.
+- Discuss results or exam and implications. - Encourage patients with DM but without DR to have annual screening eye exams.
+All patients being managed for DM at primary health care level need to be reminded of the need for a routine eye examination at secondary level at least once a year. - Inform patients that effective treatment for DR depends on timely intervention, despite good vision and no ocular symptoms. - Educate patients about the importance of maintaining near-normal glucose levels, near-normal blood pressure and to control serum lipid levels. - Communicate with the general physician (e.g., family physician, internist, or endocrinologist) regarding eye findings.

+- Provide patients whose conditions fail to respond to surgery and for whom treatment is unavailable with proper professional support (i.e., offer referrals for counseling, rehabilitative, or social services as appropriate). - Refer patients with reduced visual function for vision rehabilitation and social services. - Refer patients who have underwent treatment, including PRP and surgery, on timely follow-up.

-Table 3a.
-Follow-up Schedule and Management based on Diabetic Retinopathy Severity for High Resource Settings.
+Table 3.
+Follow-up Schedule and Management based on Diabetic Retinopathy Severity